localhostd3veloper/noobjs/README.md

 It allocates memory to all the declared variables & functions by default, it allocates `undefined` to it. and when the variable assignment line is executed it assigns the respective value to it.

+and when JS tries to find a variable that was not found in the initial scan it gives the `Reference error -> x is not defined`

 ## Next